Macron Urges Halt To Arms Deliveries To Israel For Use In Gaza

 "Lebanon cannot become a new Gaza," he added.

-On Monday, Israel marks the first anniversary of the devastating October 7 Hamas attack.

-Israel's relentless offensive on Gaza has so far killed at least 41,825 people, a majority of them civilians, according to the Gazan health ministry.
+Israel's relentless offensive on Gaza has so far killed at least 41,825 people, a majority of them civilians, according to the health ministry in the Palestinian territory.
 The UN has said those figures are reliable.

 Legal Disclaimer: